thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_B.md

   child causes visible effects, these effects have the affect of forcing others to obey.
 The Principalities' children also overlap some, but their children are not affecting any *particular* person with their effects, nor does the use of this magic result in a visible effect.
+As a practical example, recall when [Riddle] forces [Harry] to bow not through forcing his will, but by exerting force on his body, and bending him into a bow.
-Recall that the nephilim come from fallen angels, so some of these offensive magics are corrupted and should not be used.
+* Recall that the nephilim come from fallen angels, so some of these offensive magics are corrupted and should not be used.
 This is not to say that all harm is always bad, but some magic requires a mindset that is inherently twisted.

 #### Angels
 * Also called Guardian Angels, these angels are tasked with the welfare of